 Shelf Life Determination: How to Establish Drug Product Expiration Dates Through Stability Testing

 Shelf life determination is the regulatory process of establishing a drug product's expiration date through ICH-compliant stability testing and statistical analysis.
-It combines real-time stability data from at least three batches tested at labeled storage conditions (typically 25°C/60% RH) with accelerated testing results to calculate the period during which a product maintains all specifications with 95% statistical confidence.
-FDA requires minimum 12 months of long-term stability data to support 24-month shelf life claims for new products, making this one of the most time-critical and technically complex elements of CMC regulatory strategy.
+It combines long-term stability data under labeled storage conditions with accelerated or other supporting data, as appropriate, to justify the period during which a product maintains all specifications.

 - ICH Q1A/Q1E protocols for shelf life determination across drug product types